 The most rewarding moments are those we share with our community of fellow music lovers.
 Few things in life are better than the feeling you get when hearing the tunes you love with friends old and new, so stay present and listen to your personal rhythm.
 Make the most of SMF '17 by using the following safety information this Memorial Day weekend including ample water and relaxation.

+Replenish vital electrolytes with sports drinks offered at concession stands, or visit the Celebrate Safe booth to pick-up free packs you can add to your water bottle.
 Better yet, cool down from the heat that you stir up on the dance floor with a stop at our fresh fruit stands serving up tasty fruit, juices, and smoothies.

 No doubt you'll dance endlessly from sunshine to Sunset, when we kick off our action-packed party of nearly 50 DJs.
 Be prepared for the temperature to change from day to night, check the forecast and bring layers of clothing.